Australia holds key rate as full employment fails to jolt prices

 From a distance, the economy's numbers are impressive: unemployment has fallen to 5 per cent and growth jumped to 3.4 per cent; yet inflation has hovered below or near the bottom of the central bank's 2-3 per cent target.
 Based on the US experience, the jobless rate probably has to fall further to drive up wages.

-Mr Lowe signalled the RBA expects unemployment to keep heading lower.
-"The outlook for the labour market remains positive," he said.
-"With the economy growing above trend, a further reduction in the unemployment rate is expected around 4.75 per cent in 2020."
+Mr Lowe signaled the RBA expects unemployment to keep heading lower.
+"The outlook for the labor market remains positive," he said.
+"With the economy growing above trend, a further reduction in the unemployment rate is expected to around 4.75 per cent in 2020."